syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Undo-Redo.md

 documentation: ug
 ---

-# Undo and Redo with ASP.NET MVC Spreadsheet
+# Undo and Redo in ASP.NET MVC Spreadsheet

 Spreadsheet provides the support to perform undo and redo operations.
 You can set `AllowUndoRedo` property as `true` to enable undo redo feature.
 You can also use `UndoredoStep` property to limit the undo redo action.